Prerequisite: Ensure your Thunder Compute account is ready. If not, start with our Quickstart Guide.

 - Storage: 200 GB (from the Ollama template)

-The GPU, vCPU Count, and Mode (Prototyping / Production), can be changed later if your requirements change, and the amount of storage can be increased if needed.For details on templates, see the Instance Templates guide.
+The GPU, vCPU Count, and Mode (Development / Production), can be changed later if your requirements change, and the amount of storage can be increased if needed.For details on templates, see the Instance Templates guide.

 Step 2 — Check Status and Connect